mihakrajnc/UITTimeline/README.md

 Right click on your track and add the clip you want.
 Clips that animate number types (e.g. position / opacity...) can be blended, and you can set up custom curves for them.

 <img width="802" alt="Clip Examples" src="https://user-images.githubusercontent.com/8857844/235455165-3cd9471f-6b14-4e46-86f9-98ee22e2049e.png">

+## Performance

+The performance of your timeline will greatly depend on what you are animating and how.

+UITT tries to optimize the rendering performance by automatically enabling [UsageHints](https://docs.unity3d.com/ScriptReference/UIElements.UsageHints.html) on your VisualElements, based on the clips that you are using in your track (e.g. having a Position clip will automatically add the DynamicTransform usage hint to your element).

+In general animating the transform of a VisualElement is quite efficient, while animating / changing values that trigger a layout recalculation can severely impact the FPS of your game.
+Be mindful of this when setting up your timeline.

+_If you want more control of how UsageHints are set up you can disable automatic UsageHints in the track inspector._

 # Samples